Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have any information on this subject, such as other reputable studies or the results of your own home trials, I do hope you will consider posting them here.

-It's that time of year again, the garden and the garden pests are back with a vengeance!
+I's that time of year again, the garden and the garden pests are back with a vengeance!
 This is what white mold looks like.
 It destroys cucurbit crops such as pumpkins, cucumbers, and peas.
 To date we have tried everything to rid ourselves of this.
-We have cut off diseased leaves, sprayed them with neem oil, compost tea, water, milk, and baking soda.
-So far nothing at all rids the cucurbits of this disease.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.